toumorokoshi/tome/docs/authoring-scripts.md

 ## Tab Completion by Script

 Tab completion for a script can improve the usability significantly.
-Tab completion can be turned on for a script by including a comment with the string "COMPLETION" in the top of the script:
+Tab completion can be turned on for a script by including a comment with the string "COMPLETE" in the top of the script:

 ```
 #!/usr/bin/env python
-# COMPLETION
+# COMPLETE
 ```

 When tab-completion is requested for a specific script, the script is invoked with the "--complete" argument passed at the end.